dddrrreee/cs140e-20win/labs/README.md

   you have full Unix debugging for pi code (address space protection, valgrind, etc) while getting complete fidelity in how the pi will behave (since we ship the reads and writes to it directly).

+  - [sonar-int](sonar-int/): we take a bit of a fun break, and bang out a quick device driver for a simple sonar device.
+You will then get a feel for how interrupts can be used to simplify code structure (counter-intuitive!)  by adapting the interrupt code from the previous lab to make this code better.